ikhwankhalid/grid_bold/README.md

-This repo contains the code for the manuscript:
+This repo contains the codebase for the manuscript:

 ## Quantitative Modeling of the Emergence of Macroscopic Grid-like Representations